wp-plugins/wp-seo-html-sitemap/readme.txt

 == Screenshots ==

-1. This is a screenshot of the HTML sitemap shortcode in action
+1. This is a screenshot of the HTML sitemap in action

+2. This is a screenshot of the admin options page

 == Changelog ==

+= 0.9 =
+* Major Update: added admin user interface, added an external CSS file (for proper HTML page validation), added columns number setting, added link to sitemap XML option, fixed some errors relating to category checking.

 = 0.5 =
-* Inital Release
+* Initial Release